SGT KENNY LYON

 Mission Accomplished on April 9, 2011

-Marine Sgt.
-Kenny Lyon was on his second deployment in May 2006 when a mortar attack near Fallujah, Iraq left him with severe injuries including a left leg above the knee amputation, irreversible nerve damage to his left arm and hand, and a shattered jaw.
-While working to repair his disabled Light Armored Vehicle Sgt Lyon heard an outgoing mortar but assumed it was quite a distance away.
-Protected by fellow Marines, Sgt.
-Lyon continued working on the vehicle when the mortar, which was actually incoming landed nine feet behind him.
+In May 2006, Marine Sergeant Kenny Lyon was on his second deployment when a mortar attack near Fallujah, Iraq, left him with severe injuries including a left leg above the knee amputation, irreversible nerve damage to his left arm and hand, and a shattered jaw.
+While working to repair his disabled Light Armored Vehicle, Sgt Lyon heard an outgoing mortar but assumed it was quite a distance away.
+Protected by fellow Marines, Sgt Lyon continued working on the vehicle when the mortar, which was actually incoming landed nine feet behind him.

 Growing up in Connecticut and Maryland, Kenny is grateful for his family and the support of their community and their church.
 Kenny enjoys working on cars and with circuits and wiring; his tools being counted as some of his prized possessions.
-He graduated from University of Merry Washington with a degree in computer science in 2017 and now has a job with a cyber security firm.
+He graduated from the University of Merry Washington with a degree in computer science in 2017 and now has a job with a cybersecurity firm.

 When asked if there was anything he would like to say to those who made his specially adapted custom home possible, Sgt Lyon expressed his thanks for the prayers and support that continues to help him in his recovery stating, “Having a handicapped accessible home makes me more independent in my daily activities.
 Having had experiences post-injury with feeling helpless, I know how overwhelming that can be… I will never have to feel that feeling again in my handicapped accessible home… I am forever grateful.”